-Eventually, the building passed in to other hands, with new owners including Simon Temple and Lady Mary Bowes of Gibside making their own mark on the building and on the dene, landscaping the surrounding area and converting the gatehouse in to fine stately home.
+Eventually, the building passed into other hands, with new owners including Simon Temple and Lady Mary Bowes of Gibside making their own mark on the building and on the dene, landscaping the surrounding area and converting the gatehouse into a fine stately home.

-The castle entered a new phase in the mid1800s, with periods of abandonment interspersed with use as a carpenter's workshop, a farmhouse, and even a boarding school, attended by Joseph Swan, inventor of the lightbulb.
-William Briggs, a local businessman and shipbuilder, bought the castle in 1862 and made major alterations, giving the gatehouse the gothic appearance it has today.
+In the mid-1800s the Castle entered a new phase with periods of abandonment interspersed with use as a carpenter's workshop, a farmhouse, and even a boarding school, attended by Joseph Swan who invented the lightbulb.
+William Briggs, a local businessman and shipbuilder, bought the Castle in 1862 and made major alterations giving the gatehouse the gothic appearance it has today.

-In 1908 the building was used as offices by the National Coal Board, and during World War One it was a training camp for soldiers.
-In 1950 it was taken in to the care of the State, and is now owned by English Heritage.
+In 1908 the building was used by the Wearmouth Coal Company and afterwards by the National Coal Board.
+During World War One it was a training camp for soldiers.
+In 1950 it was taken into the care of the State and is now owned by English Heritage.

 The dene is an often overlooked gem and an ideal location to get away from it all.
-Popular with local school and youth groups and dog-walkers alike, Hylton Dene is a great place for outdoor and forest schools activities, for relaxing or for exercise, or to enjoy the play park and views of the castle.
+Popular with local school and youth groups and dog-walkers alike, Hylton Dene is a great place for outdoor and forest school activities, for relaxing or for exercise, or to enjoy the play park and views of Hylton Castle.
 Part of the dene is a dedicated Local Nature Reserve and part of the site is an SSSI.